 All staff are aware of their duty to raise concerns about the attitude or actions of colleagues or any other person working on the school site.
-If necessary, they should speak to the Head of School, CEO or Chair of Trustees or the Local Authority Designated Officer within Children, Young People and Families Services for further advice and guidance.
-Full details of the Whistleblowing Policy are available on the school and MAT website.
+Full details of the Whistleblowing Policy are available on the school and MAT website and section 7.7 shares how to raise concerns including those that may be considered low level..